If you are looking for a list of certified hardware configurations tested by GRAPHISOFT to work well with ARCHICAD, you can find it here.

 - About 64-bit

-- How to use MagicMouse in ArchiCAD
+- How to use MagicMouse in ARCHICAD

-- How to use MagicTrackpad in ArchiCAD
+- How to use MagicTrackpad in ARCHICAD

-CPU: With the implementation of CineRender engine by Maxon in ArchiCAD 18 a high performance CPU becomes even more essential than before.
+With the implementation of CineRender engine by Maxon in ARCHICAD 18 a high performance CPU becomes even more essential than before.
 Besides rendering, the industry-first Background processing (available from version 17) uses multiple cores intensively.
 Background processing greatly helps the performance, navigation and display of extra-large, complex models.
 We recommend at least 4-core processors for standard BIM workstations, but 6-8+ cores can be optimal for the calculation of larger projects and quick rendering.
 It is worth keeping in mind though that prices rise exponentially with performance.
 For rendering speed – CineRender, Cinema 4D, Artlantis, the CPU is the most important component, so on computers doing all day renderings a high end processor is a good choice but on all other computers (not only used for rendering – regular BIM workstations) better invest more on the other parts.

 Check our brief SSD benchmark results: SSD